-Body that works to improve the lives of people with disabilities.
+Organisation that works to improve the lives of people with disabilities.
 Provides a range of information in print and online.

 Your local Citizens Advice Bureau (CAB) can provide information and advice in confidence or point you in the right direction.
-To find your nearest CAB look in the phone book, ask at your local library or look on the Citizens Advice website (above).
+To find your nearest CAB, look in the phone book, ask at your local library or look on the Citizens Advice website (above).
 Opening times vary.